massalabs/openclaw-gossip-plugin/README.md

----
-summary: "Gossip decentralized messenger with post-quantum encryption"
----

 ### Gossip channel plugin for OpenClaw

-**Status:** Optional plugin.

 This repository contains the OpenClaw Gossip channel plugin, a privacy‑focused, decentralized messenger that enables OpenClaw to send and receive encrypted direct messages without requiring a phone number or relying on centralized servers.
-For more details about the Gossip network itself, see the official site at `https://usegossip.massa.network/`.
+For more details about the Gossip network itself, see the official site at [https://usegossip.massa.network/](https://usegossip.massa.network/).

 ### Why Gossip?